Updated August 2017

 Another group cooking option is to use an affordable one-burner like the Coleman Instastart

-scored the lowest in the group cooking category, as it has only one burner.
-But with a price of just $29.99, it's a fantastic addition to own and you won't end up paying hundreds of dollars to lug around a giant stove.
+models, along with a compact two-burner of your choice.
+This allows two or more people to cook at once and will likely take up less space in your vehicle during transport.
+By itself, the single burners scored the lowest in the group cooking category.
+But with prices right around $30, they make a fantastic addition to own, and you won't end up paying hundreds of dollars to lug around a giant stove.
 If you have a bigger group, bring it; if you don't, you can leave it at home!

 The Eureka Spire LX